irfansofyana/tetengger-telegram-bot/README.md

 # tetengger-telegram-bot

-My personal telegram bot to bookmark content and connect it to https://irfansofyana.github.io/MySecondBrain/bookmark/
+My personal telegram bot to bookmark any content from the internet and store it to [my second brain](https://irfansofyana.github.io/MySecondBrain/bookmark/).